Triston Casas Player Props: Red Sox vs. Mariners

-Triston Casas -- hitting .406 in his past 10 games -- will be in action for the Boston Red Sox versus the Seattle Mariners, with George Kirby on the hill, on July 31 at 9:40 PM ET.
+On Tuesday, Triston Casas (batting .406 in his past 10 games) and the Boston Red Sox face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 9:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Giants.
+In his previous game he had a one-hit showing (1-for-3) against the Mariners.

 Triston Casas Game Info & Props vs. the Mariners